 The information we hold is not patient identifiable and is only given to us by the providers themselves based on a pre-authorised set of criteria by the data controller.
 The providers do list their registered managers in post with relevant phone numbers for that position, and although in most cases this is not personally identifiable (i.e. [email protected]) in others it can be (i.e. [email protected]).

-We don’t process the information for our controllers we only display the information the provider lists are a summarised format, the wide spread date processing of the information does not occur.
+We don’t process the information for our controllers we only display the information the provider lists as a summarised format, the wide spread date processing of the information does not occur.

 This DPIA Screening output can be found at the bottom of this page.